House at Lake Connewarre: Exterior

 The house is divided into three programs under its folded roof form; guesthouse/recording studio, main house and garage, in a 500m2 area.

 The structure is a low, black, flat and very long building which largely obscures the lake, appearing as a black smudge in the landscape and creating shadow surrounded by forest.
-University of Queenslands Dr John MacArthur has stated that “the silhouette is similar to that of the black swans that occupy the lake.
+The University of Queensland's Dr John MacArthur has stated that “the silhouette is similar to that of the black swans that occupy the lake.
 It forms a conversation with nature by adapting to its language as a part of landscape, a windbreak on the ridge, and an interval on the horizon.”

 Following the ridge of the cliff, and shape of the land, the house is stretched to fill in the site and read as a sequence, instead of a singular form.
 The large plan of the house creates a territory and domestic interior with its linear architecture.
 Its position becomes a threshold between the new exotic northern front yard landscape, and the indigenous southern backyard flowing to the lake.

 Based on the size of the house, the architect described it as ‘house-as-resort’, and ‘weatherboard shack’, as a way of describing the finishes and materials.
 The use of conventional construction methods allows this structure to be built without ostentation, and also without exceeding budget requirements for such a floor space.

 Architect Kerstin Thompson has described the folded roof of the house as a’ translation of the plan, and a metaphor of an origami swan.’
 The internal planning also follows the same procedure and produces the plan with the ceiling having the same geometry across the space.
 According to architecture critic and academic John P. Macarthur, the significance of this structure is not the ceiling, but the roof itself, which cannot be seen from caves, but sometimes from the ridge.
 The simplified roof gives the ability to read the internal plan, from the exterior.